kpeck71/git-remote-code-along/README.md

-here is some text in the readme
+here is some text in the readmegit